Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 How do you ensure that after multiple months of migration, all repositories are in a similar state?

 By writing automation that checks repositories against the best codified validation of the best practices possible.
-I want to explain to you why and how I ended up on useing Semgrep for most of those validations.
+I want to explain to you why and how I ended up on using Semgrep for most of those validations.

+If you want to see code, you can [skip all the fluff]({{< relref "#finally-checking-things" >}}).

 ## The Problem